The Day the Beatles Met Elvis Presley

 Soon, Tony Barrow told the BBC, Elvis was calling for guitars to be handed out to Lennon, McCartney and George Harrison.
 He recalled someone bringing in a piano, too.
 "I can't remember all the things that they played but I do remember one of the songs was 'I Feel Fine,'" Barrow said.
 "And I remember Ringo – who, of course, didn't have an instrument – tapping out the backbeat with his fingers on the nearest bits of wooden furniture."

-Watch Elvis Presley perform 'Something'
+Listen to Elvis Presley Perform 'Something'

 The Beatles were subsequently introduced to Presley's future wife, though their time together was cut short.

-"We played a bit of pool with a few of his motorcycle mates, and at about 10 o'clock, Priscilla was brought in," McCartney said.
+"We played a bit of pool with a few of his motorcycle mates, and at about 10:00, Priscilla was brought in," McCartney said.
 "To demonstrate the respect that country-and-western people have for their wives?
 Sometimes it's a bit on the surface — as maybe their situation was shown to be later.
 It was like, 'Here's Priscilla.'

 "She came in, and I got this picture of her as a sort of a Barbie doll — with a purple gingham dress and a gingham bow in her very beehive hair, with lots of makeup.
 We all said 'hello,' and then it was, 'Right, lads, hands off — she's going,'" McCartney added.
 "She didn't stay long.
 I can't blame him, although I don't think any of us would have made a pass at her.
 That was definitely not on — Elvis's wife, you know!
 That was unthinkable.
 She didn't need to be put away quite so quickly, we thought."